ReScience/ReScience-submission/article/Larisch-2019.md

 When the postsynaptic neuron fires frequently, $\bar{\bar{u}}$ increases, leading to a higher level of LTD and the weights decreases.
 In contrast, a lower postsynaptic activity decreases the level of LTD and the weights can increase.
 Through the ratio of $\bar{\bar{u}}$ with $u_{ref}^2$, this mechanism can enforce the connections to decrease down to the minimum weight bound or increase to the maximum weight bound.
-This requires a hard upper and lower bound for the weights and leads to a binomial distribution of the weights.
+This requires hard upper and lower bounds for the weights and leads to a binomial distribution of the weights.
 The weight change over time depends on both the positive LTP term and the negative LTD term (Eq. @eq:STDP):

 $$ \frac{dw}{dt} = LTP - LTD$$ {#eq:STDP}